 15 The Quays, M50 3SQ.
 Tel: 0161 877 7252, Mon & Thu 6-8pm, Sun 8.30-10.30am, £5 per person, pre-booking essential, www.salfordcommunityleisure.co.uk

 2. U Swim at Dock 9 in Salford Quays

 As with Helly Hanson above, these swimming sessions are perfect for those training for triathlons or simply interested in an outdoor dip.
 Swimming takes place between The Lowry and the BBC, so it’s a central location next to the MediaCityUK tram stop.
 Members get heavily discounted session entry (around £3 saving per session) so check our the website if you are into your outdoor action.

 Dock 9, Media City, Salford Quays M50 3AZ, Wed 5.30pm – 8pm, Sat 8am – 11am, £8 drop in, www.uswimopenwater.com

 3. Ilkley Lido (pictured)

-This sky-blue complex, one of the few working lidos within easy reach of Manchester, is open 10am until 5.30pm at weekends for public swimming.
+This sky-blue complex, one of the few working lidos within easy reach of Manchester, is open 10am until 5.30pm at weekends for public swimming from May 2018.
 What’s more, it’s less than an hour from Manchester – you can drive or take the train; it’s just a short walk from Ilkley station.
 Look out for Lido Yoga sessions – and twilight swims.